 Wondering how the heck you exfoliate your body?!
 Say hello to DRY BRUSHING!
 It’s a quick practice that only requires a few minutes before showering.
 Learn more about the benefits of dry body brushing and the correct technique in this blog post!

 Tip 6: Stay Hydrated from Within

 This is probably the simplest tip…just drink your (filtered) water! 💦 I don’t know about you, but my skin definitely shows when I’m dehydrated.
 It’s less plump and my fine lines are more pronounced.
 So yes, topical skincare is obviously important, but don’t forget that glowing skin starts from within!

 Another easy addition would be to take collagen daily.
 A review of 11 different studies found that supplementing with collagen every day for 4-24 weeks increased skin hydration and treated xerosis (the science-y term for dry skin)!
-I take the brand Great Lakes Collagen which is a grass-fed, pasture-raised, flavorless powder that dissolves into liquids.
+I take the brand Perfect Supplements which is a grass-fed, pasture-raised, flavorless powder that dissolves into liquids.
 You can throw a scoop into a smoothie or blend some up with your morning coffee.

 Helpful Organic Products for Dry Skin

 Whew, now that we covered our bases with those tips, I’m going to share some of my tried and true non-toxic products that come in handy when my skin is feeling extra thirsty.
 You certainly don’t need ALL of these, but I wanted to provide lots of options!